 When Hank is angsting over mindwiping the security guard, he says the world is better off without the Martian Manhunter.
 Makes you wonder what he did to get that name.

 The fact that there could be thousands possibly millions of White Martians coming is Nightmare Fuel enough.
 And in any other world with Superman, it would be terrifying, but manageable.
-But in this world, there are all of three superheroes, and it took two of them to stop one White Martian.
+But in this world, there are all of four superheroes, and it took two of them to stop one White Martian.